Anyone headed to Europe for a quick trip or a semester abroad will want to pack up the right converters and adapters.

 Try This Travel Hack

 Pack a powerstrip.
 You know, the thing where you plug it into the wall on one side, then you can plug multiple items in at the same time?
 Super handy when traveling.
 Just put an adapter and converter on the end you plug into the wall, then won’t need an adapter or converter for the other items you have plugged in on the actual strip.
 So handy.
-Also, everyone at the airport will love you if you pull this out — let all your friend's phones charge their devices and be an instant hero.
+Also, everyone at the airport will love you if you pull this out — let all your friends charge their devices at the same time and be an instant hero.

 ILP (International Language Programs) sends college-aged volunteers abroad to teach English or help in an orphanage, with vacation time to travel around.
 Learn more by chatting with an ILP representative: